QB1: Beyond the Lights

-QB1: Beyond the Lights is a 2017 American documentary web television TV series directed by Peter Berg.
+QB1: Beyond the Lights is an American documentary television series directed by Peter Berg.
 Each season focuses on three high school senior quarterbacks from different backgrounds as they play their final season before moving on to NCAA Division I college football.
 It started out as a go90 series then was moved to Netflix but has subsequently been removed.

 The first season was released on February 13, 2017 on Netflix.
 Season 2 premiered on February 28, 2018, whilst Season 3 was released on August 16, 2019 most likely due to Spencer Rattler's suspension from his football team.
+On August 10, 2023, it was announced that Season 4, which featured Bryce Young, Anthony Richardson, and Deuce Hogan, would be streaming on Tubi TV.